getsetbro/blog/_posts/2015-05-30-beginners-log-of-the-raspberry-pi-2.markdown

 * Installed Chromium "sudo apt-get install chromium-browser"
 * Chromium in Kiosk Mode: "chromium --kiosk http://www.google.com" - ALT + F4 to close it
-* To check all your environment variables "env"

 ###Add a user